Backup Database

-The backup process can be run in scheduled mode for the recurring backups on Docker or Docker Swarm.
-On Kubernetes it can be run as CronJob, you don’t need to run it in Scheduled mode.
+The backup process supports recurring backups on Docker or Docker Swarm.
+On Kubernetes, it can be deployed as a CronJob.

 services: